 - ½ teaspoon ground cayenne pepper

-- 1.5 cups shredded Monterey Jack cheese (about 6 ounces)
+- 1.5 cups shredded Monterey Jack cheese, 6 ounces

-- 1.5 cups shredded mild cheddar cheese (about 6 ounces)
+- 1.5 cups shredded mild cheddar cheese, 6 ounces

 - Preheat your oven to 200 degrees Fahrenheit.
 This is used to keep your quesadillas warm while you are pan frying your batches.

-- Meanwhile, in a medium bowl, mix tuna with kosher dill pickle, mayo, salt, black pepper, chives, and cayenne pepper until well combined.
+- Meanwhile, in a medium bowl, mix tuna with kosher dill pickle, mayonnaise, salt, black pepper, chives, and cayenne pepper until well combined.

-- Distribute ½ of both Monterey Jack and cheddar cheese over top of one half of each tortilla.
+- Distribute ½ of both Monterey Jack and cheddar cheese on top of one half of each tortilla.

 - Top cheese with tuna mixture (about ⅓ cup per tortilla).